verona-dev/verona-hub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...a Weather App with React
+- 🔭 I’m currently working on ...a Crypto App with React
-- 🌱 I’m currently learning ...React Redux

 ![](https://visitor-badge.laobi.icu/badge?page_id=verona-hub.verona-hub)